microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 ## Run kubectl commands

-With the proxy established, in another terminal session run a kubectl.
+With the proxy established, in another terminal session run a kubectl command.

   ```shell
   kubectl get nodes